 Extensive concert engagements have taken him to Germany, Scandinavia, Eastern Europe and Israel, where he has worked with the radio symphony orchestras of Vienna, Berlin, Hamburg, Saarbrücken, Hilversum and Hanover, as well as the Finnish and Danish radio orchestras, among others.
 Other conducting engagements have taken him to the Israel Philharmonic Orchestra, the Staatskapelle Weimar, the Trondheim Symphony Orchestra, the Düsseldorf Symphony Orchestra and the Staatsphilharmonie Rheinland Pfalz.

 His first conducting engagement was as assistant to Gerd Albrecht at the Hamburg State Opera, before moving to the Staatstheater Hannover as Principal Conductor in 1995.
 During the six years he was associated with this house, he conducted a wide-ranging repertoire that included not only the great German and Italian operas, but also important contemporary works.

 A CD recording with Sharon Kam and the London Symphony Orchestra of American works for clarinet received the ‘Preis der Deutschen Schallplattenkritik’.

-Gregor Bühl was born in 1964 and started his conducting studies at the Musikhochschule in Düsseldorf with Wolfgang Trommer.
+Gregor Bühl was born in 1964 and began his conducting studies at the Düsseldorf Musikhochschule with Wolfgang Trommer.
 He participated in master classes with Ferdinand Leitner, Gary Bertini and Gerd Albrecht.
-In 1995, he was awarded the second prize of the Nikolai Malko Conductors Competition in Copenhagen, and in 1993, the culture prize of Berenberg Bank in Hamburg.
-He also received scholarships from “Deutsche Stiftung Musikleben” and “DAAD”.
+In 1995 he was awarded the second prize of the Nikolai Malko Conducting Competition in Copenhagen and in 1993 the Culture Prize of the Berenberg Bank in Hamburg.
+He has received scholarships from the Deutsche Stiftung Musikleben and DAAD.